Math is Fun

 Scales should really show Newtons, but that might confuse people!

-Question: how many Newtons should the scales show when you stand on them (hint: multiply kg by 9.8)?
+Question: how many Newtons should the scales show when you stand on them (hint: multiply your kg by 9.8)?

 Apparent Weight

-But Scales can be fooled ... because they measure a "downwards force" and don't know if it is gravity or some other force!
+But scales can be fooled ... because they measure a "downwards force" and don't know if it is gravity or some other force!

 Just jump up and down (gently!) on your scales at home to see your apparent weight change, while your mass stays the same.

-So your mass is the same, your weight is the same (because the force of gravity hasn't changed), but your "apparent" weight changes.
+So your mass is the same, and your weight is the same (because the force of gravity hasn't changed), but your "apparent" weight changes.
 Read more at Apparent Weight

 Conclusion